Measuring and assessing the biological health of soils

 One of the most important topics in soil science is understanding the relationship between soil biodiversity and soil ecosystem function.
 This relies on techniques able to accurately identify different soil organisms and how they interact in the soil microbiome.

-The book builds on a successful earlier volume published by Burleigh Dodds Science: Advances in measuring soil health (2021).
+The book builds on a successful earlier volume published by Burleigh Dodds Science Publishing: Advances in measuring soil health (2021).

 Key Features